grab/engineering-blog/_posts/2021-03-22-learn-how-grab-leveraged-performance-marketing-automation.md

 <small class="credits">Authored on behalf of the performance marketing team @ Grab.
 Special thanks to the CRM data analytics team, particularly Milhad Miah and Vaibhav Vij for making this a reality.</small>

 ----
-## Join Us
+## Join us

 Grab is a leading superapp in Southeast Asia, providing everyday services that matter to consumers.
 More than just a ride-hailing and food delivery app, Grab offers a wide range of on-demand services in the region, including mobility, food, package and grocery delivery services, mobile payments, and financial services across over 400 cities in eight countries.

 Powered by technology and driven by heart, our mission is to drive Southeast Asia forward by creating economic empowerment for everyone.
 If this mission speaks to you, [join our team](https://grab.careers/) today!